 - 2001 – 2003 Investigator / State of Mississippi Office of Attorney General

 - 2004 Elected Sheriff of Lee County

-- Officer on the Board of Minimum Standards and Training
+- 2005 – present Serves on the Board of Law Enforcement Officer Board of Minimum Standards and Training

 - Serves on the ICC Law Enforcement Curriculum Board

 - Serves on the 911 Lee County Communications Board